bryceclement1/data-vis/README.md

-# bryceclement1.github.io
+# data vis

-This is a repository for my projects
+This is a repository for data vis projects